AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 ## Enhancements

-* The Create content selector has been refactored to improve asset loading. <!-- GS-2586 -->
+* The [!DNL Create] content selector has been refactored to improve asset loading. <!-- GS-2586 -->

 ## Known issues

 The following known issues are scheduled for resolution in the GenStudio for Performance Marketers GA release.

-* Intermittent latency issues affect some [!DNL Create] canvas operations. <!-- GS-5203 -->
+* Intermittent latency issues affect some [!DNL Create] Canvas operations. <!-- GS-5203 -->

 * Email generation results in an incomplete email. **Workaround**: Refresh the page and regenerate. <!-- GS-5209 -->